In Humans What Determines The Sex Of Offspring And Why

 • Can sex be changed after birth?

 • Sex, as determined by chromosomes, cannot be changed.
-However, an individual's gender identity, which is their internal sense of being male, female, or another gender, can differ from their assigned sex at birth.
+Even so, an individual's gender identity, which is their internal sense of being male, female, or another gender, can differ from their assigned sex at birth.
 Transgender individuals may choose to undergo hormone therapy and/or surgery to align their physical appearance with their gender identity.

 Conclusion